joelparkerhenderson/system-quality-attributes/doc/securability/index.md

 </span>

+**Define securable:** <span data-chatgpt-prompt="define securable (computers and software)">In the context of computers and software, securable refers to the ability of a system or application to be secured from unauthorized access, tampering or data breaches.
+This includes implementing security measures such as firewalls, encryption, authentication and authorization mechanisms to protect both the system and the data it contains.
+A securable system or application is one that is designed and maintained with security in mind, and is resistant to attacks and vulnerabilities.</span>

 ## See Also

 * [Wikipedia: securability](https://wikipedia.org/wiki/securability)

 * [Dictionary: secure](https://www.dictionary.com/browse/secure): Secure. free from or not exposed to danger or harm; safe.

-* [OpenAI: securable](https:://openai.com): <span data-chatgpt-prompt="define securable (computers and software)">In the context of computers and software, securable refers to the ability of a system or application to be secured from unauthorized access, tampering or data breaches.
-This includes implementing security measures such as firewalls, encryption, authentication and authorization mechanisms to protect both the system and the data it contains.
-A securable system or application is one that is designed and maintained with security in mind, and is resistant to attacks and vulnerabilities.</span>